-If the ISO has knowledge of how a dynamically scheduled resource's output will vary within the operating hour for which the market bid has been submitted, the ISO can minimize the underutilization of transmission capacity.
+underutilization of transmission capacity.
 For resources that are dispatchable through priceresponsive bids or as regulation reserve, the ISO can manage the variation of the resource's output.
 The ISO proposes to offer a scheduling option for dynamic transfers of Eligible Intermittent Resources, which will allow these resources to adjust their dynamic schedules for variations in their availability within the operating hour, for reasons other than price-responsive dispatches or response as regulation reserve.
-13 The proposed scheduling option will leverage the market functionality that was initially developed to support Metered Subsystems (MSS).
-14 The dynamic schedule would not become an MSS.
-Rather, the dynamic resource would be recognized in some ISO software systems as having a variable schedule, which in this case would be reported to the ISO as its expected output during 5-minute time intervals during a twohour look-ahead period.
+The proposed scheduling option will leverage the market functionality that was initially developed to support Metered Subsystems (MSS).
+The dynamic schedule would not become an MSS.
+Rather, the dynamic resource would be recognized in some ISO software systems as having a variable self-schedule, which in this case would be reported to the ISO as its expected output during 5-minute time intervals during a twohour look-ahead period.
 The ISO sends the value to the resource as the ISO's dispatch (assuming no reduction due to congestion), in somewhat the same manner that a MSS informs the ISO where its load-following resources will be operating, after which the ISO echoes back the operating point as a dispatch.
-SCs representing intermittent dynamically transferred dynamic signal must be at "zero" ("0") except when in response to CAISO's Dispatch Instructions associated with accepted Ancillary Services Bids") to be applicable to imbalance energy as well as ancillary services.
+SCs representing intermittent dynamically transferred resources would initially submit hourly self-schedules and/or economic bids for their forecast of expected delivery, concurrently with the ISO receiving bids for static interchange schedules in the Hour-Ahead Scheduling Process, allowing the ISO to optimize transmission reservations for static and dynamic schedules before using the updated forecasts of expected delivery during real-time interval dispatch.
+In the real-time market, the resources' availability as reported to the ISO (or as observed from telemetry, if an SC has not reported its availability) becomes an upper limit on the ISO's dispatch instructions.
+If an SC has submitted an economic bid for reductions in delivery below its resource's availability, the ISO's real-time economic dispatch will schedule the resource at or below its availability.
+The ability of resources to submit economic bids for decremental dispatch below their availability allows market participants to limit their exposure to negative LMPs that can result from congestion, over-supply, or other system conditions, and provides the ISO with increased flexibility for managing these system conditions.